 Diane di Prima certainly didn’t have an easy life, but what struggles she faced emerged through her gift for writing.
 She wrote from an early age and was soon communicating with Ezra Pound.
 Her friends and tutors encouraged her poetic aspirations, and her intelligence drove her to excel in education before dropping out in her second year of university.

 She was born in Brooklyn and spent the 50s and 60s in Manhattan, living in Greenwich Village and participating in the Beat and other literary movements of the time.
 Later she moved to San Francisco and became active in the movements there.
-Like Allen Ginsberg, she actively participated in the shift between Beat and hippy movements, as well as between the different worlds of Eastern and Western America.
+Like Allen Ginsberg, she actively participated in the shift between the Beat and hippie movements, as well as between the different worlds of Eastern and Western America.
 Like many Beats, she took an interest in Buddhism and other Eastern philosophies.

 Hettie Jones

 It was Hettie Jones and Amiri Baraka’s Totem Press that published di Prima’s first volume of poetry.
-It was Jones’ marriage to Baraka that she most famous for, but this is unfair, and an indictment of the sexism of modern reflection on the Beats.
+It was Jones’ marriage to Baraka that she was most famous for, but this is unfair, and an indictment of the sexism of modern reflection on the Beats.

 While the Beats were more or less defined as a generation by their relationships to one another, and certainly their styles developed on account of these relationships, it is harsh to remember a female poet simply because of her marriage to a famous male counterpart.
-It is even more insulting because Jones helped Baraka run Totem press, an important Beat publisher.
+It is even more insulting because Jones helped Baraka run Totem Press, an important Beat publisher.

-She is also well known for the same reason as the likes of Cassady and Johnson, for Jones has also released a memoir of her relationship with members of the Beat Generation, including Baraka, Kerouac and Ginsberg.
+She is also well known for the same reason as the likes of Cassady and Johnson, for Jones has also released a memoir of her relationship with members of the Beat Generation, including Baraka, Kerouac, and Ginsberg.

 Edie Parker